lufixSch/local_ai_manager/README.md

 ### oobabooga/text-generation-webui

-When using the text-generation-webui, the manager assumes there is an executable `webui.sh` located in the folder defined as `OOBABOOGA_LOCATION` which starts the WebUI
+When using the text-generation-webui, the manager assumes there is an executable `webui.sh` located in the folder defined as `OOBABOOGA_LOCATION` which starts the WebUI.

 The easiest way to get started is by just adding the line `python server.py` to your `webui.sh`.
-Optional you cann pass through the arguments given to `webui.sh` which is usefull as the manager passes the `--listen` flag to `webui.sh`
+Optional you cann pass through the arguments given to `webui.sh` which is usefull as the manager passes the `--listen` flag to `webui.sh`.

 ```bash
 python server.py $@